Flavia-prog/ML-Group-8-Project-Work/README.md

 Anomalies were again detected using a residual-based approach, this time by computing the multivariate average prediction error across all four target variables for every forecast horizon.
 A threshold based on a distribution was then utilized to label abnormal intervals.
 This enhanced model exhibited better concordance with the anomaly patterns previously detected by the Isolation Forest, reflecting more comprehensive and consistent detection.
 We then directly compared the anomalies identified by the multivariate LSTM with those found by the Isolation Forest, and observed greater overlap compared to the univariate setting, and verified the value added by multivariate temporal modeling.
-Furthermore, we have tried to build an LSTM autoencoder able to detect anomalies.
-We have trained it on the data without outliers and then tested it considering the data with the anomalies.
+As a final step, we build an LSTM autoencoder to test the performance of a different model architecture.
+We used the same setting as before, training on a 30 minute input window and reconstructing a 10 minute reconstruction.
+The model performed well in detecting anomalies; however, it performed less well in R² terms compared to the sequence-to-sequence LSTM.
+This is likely due to the fact that the autoencoder has been trained to reconstruct the input rather than directly learn temporal dynamics over time  and thereby becomes less sensitive to fine-grained sequential deviations.

 ## RESULTS